The Heights (newspaper): Loss of school funding

+1981 lawsuit over campus police logs

+In October 1981, The Heights filed a lawsuit against Boston College in Middlesex County Superior Court, seeking access to the campus police daily log.
+The suit argued that the University’s refusal to release the records violated the Massachusetts Freedom of Information Act and the state’s Daily Logs/Public Records Act.

+Because the statutes had not previously been applied to police departments at private universities, the case raised novel legal questions.
+The challenge was broadened later that month when similar access efforts at Boston University led to the arrest of four staff members from the student newspaper Daily Free Press.

+Boston College administrators responded that the campus police log was treated as confidential to protect the privacy of students and other involved parties, while noting that summarized incident information was shared with the student press and that crime data was reported to the state for inclusion in public Uniform Crime Reports.
+The University maintained that it did not suppress information about serious crimes and stated that the legal issues raised by the lawsuit would be addressed through the courts.

+A judge ruled in The Heights favor and ordered the Boston College Police Department to turn over the daily logs to the newspaper.

 Modern-day paper

-In recent years, the board has editorialized in favor of the creation of an LGBTQ resource center and University divestment from fossil fuels.
-As an independent student newspaper, The Heights may print what the editorial board chooses, but must retain a relationship with the University to retain campus distribution rights and the newspaper office's lease agreement in McElroy Commons.
+In recent years, the board has editorialized in favor of the creation of an LGBTQ resource center and university divestment from fossil fuels.
+As an independent student newspaper, The Heights may print what the editorial board chooses, but must retain a relationship with the university to retain campus distribution rights and the newspaper office's lease agreement in McElroy Commons.
 In 2003, this lease was called into question following publication of a sexually explicit column called “Sex and the Univer-city.”
 In 2021, The Heights faced similar pressure from the BC administration after reporting on University President William P. Leahy's inaction over early warning signs of sexual abuse conducted by former BC chaplain Ted Dziak, S.J.

 In 2004, the paper began printing twice weekly, Mondays and Thursdays.
 In 2017, The Heights returned to a once-a-week print cycle, and in 2021, The Heights ceased printing regular editions and began publishing a weekly "E-Edition" online instead.
 Since then, The Heights has continued to print its annual commencement edition, as well as occasional special print editions for events such as Black History Month.